 2. Visa – Make sure you have a valid visa for entering and studying in Australia well before your departure date and that you have all of your visa documentation (including Confirmation of Enrolment, or eCoE) with you before you get ready to fly.
 Our Frequently Asked visa questions page has more information about visas.

-4. Flights – International students must travel no earlier than seven (7) days after receiving a completed dosage of a vaccine approved or recognised by the TGA, provide proof of their vaccination status, and present a negative result taken from a recognised test (see Point 6. below), taken within 3 days of departure (unless an exemption applies).
-Make sure the date of your flight arrival gives you plenty of time to settle into your new city and institution before the start of your study period.
+4. Flights –Make sure the date of your flight arrival gives you plenty of time to settle into your new city and institution before the start of your study period.
 Keep your flight details in a safe and secure place, together with your passport and visa information.
 Do not make arrangements to travel before you are granted a student visa.

 5. Check the requirements of your arrival city in Australia and your study destination - You will need to understand, and be prepared to meet, the requirements for arrival in Australia and at your study destination (if you plan to transit within Australia).
-Requirements may include further COVID-19 testing or quarantine.
-If you are unsure, please check with your education provider.
+Check the latest requirements for your state or territory here.

 6. Pre-departure testing (evidence of a negative COVID-19 test) -The Australian Government no longer requires people travelling to Australia to have a COVID-19 test before travel.
 However, you will still need to check that you meet the requirements of your airline and any countries you transit through.